 The printed electronics market is forecasted to grow to over 12 billion USD in 2022.
 Driving forces are within applications such as IoT, wearables, smart products, healthcare, automotive and many others.
 Printed electronics reduces production costs and development times, through the possibility of large volume, flexible production technologies.
 Furthermore, printed electronics brings the end user benefits such as thin form factors, flexibility and stretchability that traditional electronics cannot provide.

 Future perspectives of printed electronics

-At this seminar on 12 October from 9-16 some of Europe’s leading experts within the field of printed electronics, talk about two topics: large volume roll-to-roll printing and integration of electronics into textiles for wearables.
-Furthermore, two Danish companies working within these fields will present the commercial perspectives and market opportunities.
+At this seminar on 12 October from 9:30-16 some of Europe’s leading experts within the field of printed electronics, talk about large volume roll-to-roll printing.
+Furthermore, two Danish companies working within printed electronics will present the commercial perspectives and market opportunities.

 The future of smart products will be facilitated by printed electronics, eliminating barriers from concept to market

 – Zachary Davis, Danish Technological Institute

 Hands-on experience with new technology